-From April 2017 it will become compulsory for insurers to confirm how much last year's premium was in your renewal letter.
+It is compulsory for insurers to confirm how much last year's premium was in your renewal letter.
 This means you can compare it against your new quote and clearly see if there has been an increase.

 If you pay monthly and miss a payment your cover could be cancelled by your insurer.

 Most companies will give you a time frame in which to make up the missed payment.
 If you fail to meet this deadline your policy may be cancelled.

 Contact your insurer and let it know If you think you might struggle to pay your next instalment on time.
 The company may allow you to delay your payment or take a reduced amount.